 What You Will Learn

-Students should be able to demonstrate the following skills:
+You should be able to demonstrate these skills:

 - Manage file systems and logical volumes

 - Manage scheduled jobs

 - Access network file systems

 - Manage SELinux

 - Control firewalls